db-schema/core/README.md

 * no more `YouHaveABunchOfPendingMigrations` errors - all needed operations are computed from the differences between the schema definition and the actual database schema
 * no need to write separate :up and :down migrations - this is all handled automatically
+* there is no `structure.sql` with a database dump that constantly changes without reason

 But the main reason of DbSchema existence is the pain of switching between long-running VCS branches with different migrations